Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The extensor carpi radialis longus is a long muscle in your forearm on the side of your thumb.
 It starts from a lateral supracondylar ridge of the humerus and the lateral intermuscular septum of the arm.
 Then, it narrows down into a tendon that connects to the base of your second finger’s hand bone.

-This muscle gets its signals from the radial nerve in your neck and upper back.
-Blood comes to it mainly from a big artery in your arm, with a little help from another artery.
+This muscle gets signals from the radial nerve in your neck and upper back.
+Blood comes mainly from a big artery in your arm, with a little help from another artery.

 It helps pull your hand back and away from your body and also helps with bending your elbow.
 It is important for things like grabbing and holding objects.